-What Can a Handyman Do in Manatee in Manatee County, Florida?
+What Can a Handyman Do Without a License in Manatee in Manatee County, Florida?

 In Manatee County, Florida, most handyman work is legal without a state contractor license only when it does not involve licensed trades (electrical/plumbing/HVAC), does not require building permits, and typically stays under Florida’s “minor repair” threshold of $500 total (labor + materials) per job.
 Anything structural, permitted, or involving regulated trades generally requires a Florida-licensed contractor (or a locally-registered contractor, where applicable) plus permits pulled through the local building department.